RezwanTarin/RezwanTarin/README.md

 ### Hi there 👋, my name is Rezwan Tarin
 #### I am software developer, tech lover and problem solver

-I have 3 years of experience with software developing and programming  analyst.
+I have 3 years of experience with software developing and program analysis.
 I am comfortable working with react native, swift, python, java and JavaScript.

 ## Skills: